tsjabie-o/Process-Injection-Techniques/3. Shellcode Injection/Shellcode Injection.md

 Cool, let's start crafting some source code that performs Process Injection.

->[!info] I won't explain every line of code since that would make this post way too long.
+>I won't explain every detail of every line of code since that would make this post way too long.
 For information on how the WIN32 API works and what the different arguments mean, refer to the sources I mentioned in the post about the API.

 ## Getting a handle
 Using the WIN32 API we'll start by getting a so-called handle to the target process.
 This handle is what will identify the process to the API from here on out.
 To get this handle, we'll need to supply the **Process Identifier (PID)**, which we can find in a task manager and input as an argument.